tusharraskar/structured-data-extraction/README.md

 ## Known Issues

-- The solution does not work well on `data (20).pdf` due to complex table structures or formatting inconsistencies.
+- The solution does not work well on `data (20).pdf`.

 ## Conclusion

 This solution efficiently extracts financial data from PDFs while handling text and table parsing challenges.
 Using `LlamaParse` for structured extraction and `Google Gemini AI` for financial insights ensures accuracy and usability.
-Future improvements may involve integrating **OCR for scanned PDFs** and enhancing table extraction logic for better structure preservation.